 Be sure you’ll be using the property in the future.
 If you plan to move to another place, perhaps a costly replacement is not a good option.

 What’s the frequency of repairs?
-If you’ve often been getting roof repair services, it’s time to move on to a new roof.
+If you’ve had several roof leaks, it may be time to move on to a new roof.

-After you’ve made sure that replacing a roof is the best possible option for your home, it’s time to estimate the costs.
-So, let’s take a look at some of the most common costs that you may need to bear during a replacement process.
+After you’ve made sure that replacing a roof is the best possible option for your home, it’s time to estimate the total costs.
+So, let’s take a look at some of the common costs that will impact the price of a replacement.

 1. Roofing Material

 Roofing material is one of the main factors that will affect your overall replacement costs.
-For example, if you want a slate roof installed, it’ll be more expensive than a more common roofing material.
-In contrast, if you go for asphalt shingles, the price will be much more economical.
+For example, if you want a slate roof installed or clay tiles, it’ll be more expensive than a common roofing material.
+In contrast, the price will be much more economical if you go for asphalt shingles.
 Either way, it’s best to have a budget in place for the roof replacement so that a professional roofer can provide solutions accordingly.

 2. Cost of Labor